-Students from visa-waiver countries (e.g. Australia, Canada, Israel, Republic of Korea, USA) do not need a visa to enter Germany, but also need to apply for a residence permit within 90 days of arriving in Germany.
+Students from visa-waiver countries (e.g. Australia, Canada, Israel, Republic of Korea, USA and Japan) do not need a visa to enter Germany, but also need to apply for a residence permit within 90 days of entering the Schengen area.